GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Impact of training with

-\smallsec{Results} In Figure~\ref{fig:reg_incr} we visualize the increase in accuracy as we incrementally add in images from Africa and Southeast Asia (all other regions are presented in the appendix).
-We can see that the performance both within the specific region and in Europe increase with the additional \appen data.
-The relative increase in performance for the specific region (i.e. Africa or Southeast Asia) is larger than the increase for Europe, showing the value of data for each region.
-We also note that the improvements have not saturated, suggesting that obtaining more regional data could lead to further gains.

-We also examine the classes that have the largest increase in average precision (AP) as the regional \appen images are added to the dataset in Figure~\ref{fig:object_ap_improvement}.
-We present the object classes that see the most improvement in Tab.~\ref{tab:classes_with_max_increase}.
-In general, we see a large overlap in which objects benefit the most from regional \appen data.
-In particular, the performance on ``spices'', ``waste container'' and ``cleaning equipment'' see large improvements in AP across all regions.
+\smallsec{Results} We find that the performance within each specific region and in Europe increase with the additional \appen data.
+The relative increase in performance for the specific region is larger than the increase for Europe, showing the value of data for each region, moreover, the improvements do not saturate, suggesting that more data could lead to further gains.
+Full results are presented in the supp. mat.
+We examine the classes that have the largest increase in average precision (AP) as the regional \appen images are added to the dataset in Fig.~\ref{fig:object_ap_improvement} (\emph{left}).
+We also present the object classes that see the most improvement in Fig.~\ref{fig:object_ap_improvement} (\emph{right}).
+In general, we see that specific objects such as ``spices'', ``waste container'' and ``cleaning equipment'' benefit most from regional \appen data.